hernandezb3/prompt-engineering/README.md

 pip3 install -r requirements.txt
 ```
 ### (2) Virtual Environment
-To set up a virtual environment from VS Code open the command palette (⇧⌘P or View > Command Palette) and search for Python: Create Environment, select Venv, select Python 3.13.0 and when prompted, check the box for requirements.txt.
+To set up a virtual environment from VS Code:
+- open the Command Palette (⇧⌘P or View > Command Palette),
+- search for Python: Create Environment,
+- select Venv, select Python 3.13.0 and when prompted,
+- check the box for requirements.txt
 More information can be found here: https://code.visualstudio.com/docs/python/environments

 ## Running the Ollama Docker Container